-- 1.1 Stewart Milne Homes welcome the consultation on the Proposed Aberdeen City Local Development Plan and request the modification of the Plan to facilitate the above opportunity.
-These representations should be read alongside similar representations submitted to the Proposed Aberdeenshire Local Development Plan regarding adjacent land to the south east of Westhill. - 1.2 Stewart Milne Homes are a division of Stewart Milne Group, Scotland's largest privately owned homebuilder and timber systems manufacturer and have constructed many houses within Aberdeen and Aberdeenshire and wish to see both continue to prosper through the confidence that a Development Plan led system can deliver to the business sector and all local stakeholders. - 1.3 Stewart Milne Homes have therefore reviewed both Aberdeen City and Aberdeenshire Proposed Plans and acknowledge that the Settlement Strategies generally reflect that of the Strategic Development Plan (SDP).
-However, along with much of the development industry, Stewart Milne Homes have serious reservations regarding the Housing Land Supply and the failure of the Plans to conform to the Strategic Development Plan and Scottish Planning Policy in that regard.
-Separate representations will be submitted by Ryden on behalf of Stewart Milne Homes in respect of the areas of policy concern, the changes required to the Plans and the justification for seeking those changes.
-In particular, this representation should be read in conjunction with representations submitted in respect of Housing Land Supply.

-1.4 Stewart Milne Homes welcome the opportunity to present their views on the appropriate direction for growth at Westhill and the surrounding area for immediate and long term mixed use allocations.
-The following submissions are supported by a Development Strategy prepared by Optimised Environments (OPEN), appended as Appendix 1 and an Accessibility Appraisal prepared by Fairhurst appended as Appendix 2.
+- 1.1 Stewart Milne Homes welcome the early commencement of replacement of the Aberdeen Local Development Plan 2017 and the opportunity to promote land for allocation for housing, business and open space purposes at Westhill. - 1.2 Stewart Milne Homes are a division of Stewart Milne Group, Scotland's largest privately owned homebuilder and timber systems manufacturer and have constructed many houses within Aberdeen and Aberdeenshire and wish to see both continue to prosper through the confidence that a Development Plan led system can deliver to the business sector and all local stakeholders. - 1.3 Stewart Milne Homes therefore regularly input to and monitor Local Development Plans effectiveness and acknowledge that the spatial strategy of the 2017 LDP generally reflect that of the Strategic Development Plan (SDP).
+However, along with much of the development industry, Stewart Milne Homes have ongoing reservations regarding the level of housing land supply generally and the failure of the Plan to conform with the Strategic Development Plan and Scottish Planning Policy in that regard. - 1.4 Stewart Milne Homes therefore again welcome the opportunity to present their views on the appropriate direction for growth at Westhill for immediate and long term mixed use allocations.
+The following submissions are supported by a Development Strategy prepared by Optimised Environments, appended as Appendix 1, and that document also includes input from Fairhurst on technical matters including the delivery of local and strategic infrastructure.